megatommy/megatommy.github.io/source/_projects/pc-invaders.md

 extends: _layouts.image-right
 section: projectContent
 title: PC Invaders
+description: "A game written in HTML and JS, where you control an anti virus and have to protect your computer from viruses.
+Made for university"
 categories: projects
 image: /assets/img/projects/pci.png
+image_alt: "A screenshot taken while playing the game, showing the gameplay of the game."
 subtitle: "Built using HTML, Bootstrap, jQuery"
 display: "school"
 weight: 88